pete-hayes/Netskope-UPN-Mismatch-Troubleshooter/README.md

 - Reports when a user cannot be found in Netskope using either the `userName` or `emails` attributes

 ## Requirements
+- Windows 10 or newer
 - PowerShell 5.1 or newer
 - Access to the Netskope SCIM API
-- A Netskope SCIM API token with permission to read Users & Groups.
+- A Netskope SCIM API token with permission to read Users & Groups
+- Logged-on domain user (for automatic validation method)

 ## Usage